The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 If we turn to Simon's balance sheet, the company has $24.2 billion of debt.

-Because of its strong past cash flow and the physical malls as acting as hard collateral to lenders, Simon has been able to borrow money at extremely cheaply.
+Because of its strong past cash flow and the physical malls as acting as hard collateral to lenders, Simon has been able to borrow money extremely cheaply.

 What happens when Simon's vacancy levels blow out due to special retailers going bankrupt in droves?
 How does that impact rent renewals, co-tenancy clauses, and mall traffic?

-Moreover, can you name more than a few retail CFO excited about opening a bunch of stores in expensive 'A malls'?
+Moreover, can you name more than a few retail CFOs excited about opening a bunch of stores in expensive 'A malls'?
 Lululemon (LULU) is the only name that I can think of.

 In 2019, during the best economy, with 3.5% unemployment, Simon was already paying out approximately 94% of its free cash flow.